- Pelizaeus Merzbacher disease

 In X-linked recessive inheritance, a female with one altered copy of the gene in each cell is called a carrier.
 She can pass on the gene, but generally does not experience signs and symptoms of the disorder.
 Some females who carry a PLP1 mutation, however, may experience muscle stiffness and a decrease in intellectual function.
 Females with one PLP1 mutation have an increased risk of experiencing progressive deterioration of cognitive functions (dementia) later in life.

 Individuals with a family history of Pelizaeus-Merzbacher disease may benefit from consulting with a genetics professional.
 This type of healthcare professional can provide information regarding genetic diagnosis, natural history, treatment, mode of inheritance, and genetic risks to other family members.
-Information about locating a genetics professional can be found in the Services section of the Resources page for this topic.
+Information about locating a genetics professional can be found in the Genetics Resources section of the Living With page for this topic.

 There is no cure for Pelizaeus-Merzbacher disease, nor is there a standard course of treatment.
-Management typically involves a multidisciplinary team comprising specialists in neurology, physical medicine, orthopedics, pulmonary medicine, and gastroenterology.
-Management tactics may include gastrostomy for individuals with severe dysphagia; antiepileptic drugs (AEDs) for seizures; and routine management of spasticity including physical therapy, exercise, medications (baclofen, diazepam, tizanidine), orthotics, and surgery for joint contractures.
-Individuals with scoliosis benefit from proper wheelchair seating and physical therapy; surgery may be required in severe cases.
+Management typically involves a multidisciplinary team made of specialists in neurology, physical medicine, orthopedics, pulmonary medicine, and gastroenterology.
+Management tactics may include gastrostomy for individuals with severe dysphagia; antiepileptic drugs (AEDs) for seizures; and routine management of spasticity including physical therapy, exercise, medications (baclofen, diazepam, tizanidine, botulinum toxin), orthotics, and surgery for joint contractures.
+Individuals with scoliosis may benefit from proper wheelchair seating and physical therapy, with surgery reserved for the most severe cases.
 Specialized education and assessments are generally necessary, and assisted communication devices may be helpful.